Sensitivity multiple chemical T78.4

 This section has been translated automatically.

-According to an MCS consensus the following parameters are required:
+According to an MCS consensus, the following parameters are required:

-• symptoms are reproducible by repeated exposure
+• Symptoms are reproducible through repeated exposure.

-• Symptoms concern multiple substances ( food additives, pesticides, drugs, indoor air pollutants, solvents, alcohols, perfume, cosmetics, clothing, plastics, chlorine, amalgam, car exhaust, ozone, etc.).
+• Reactions to multiple chemically unrelated substances.
+Symptoms relate to food additives, pesticides, pharmaceuticals, indoor air pollutants, solvents, alcohols, perfume, cosmetics, clothing, plastic, chlorine, amalgam, vehicle exhaust fumes, ozone, etc.).

 Differential diagnosis